juanjaragavi/quiz-topfinanzas-mx/lib/documents/topfinanzas-quiz-strings.md

-# Credit Card Finder Strings
+# Get your new card now!!!
+Strings

 ## step1Strings